 The beauty did not end until well into the night.
 This deck is one of the best places to be in the late evening.
 This scene unfolded for a good two hours or more of beauty as the sun sank and then the colors intensified and finally faded slowly into quiet darkness.

 If we had only been there long enough to see the deck the way it looked the first day of our stay, we may have thought the place was nice but our impression of it would have been limited by what we could not see.

 While you are here at www.Splashcount.com, please take a longer look at the Splash Count™ sports clock and counter.
 Sometimes things are more than they first appear to be.
 Please contact us to ask about discount pricing on purchases of multiple units.

 Lynn Benson is the Managing Member of Benson Products, LLC and a retired Physical Education teacher, former Aquatic Supervisor, and the mother of 3 and grandmother of 7.
 Lynn is the inventor of Splash Count portable sports clock and counter.
-This article is based on her observations and opinion.
+Splash Count is a 4 digit 6 inch display that can be used as a timer, pace clock, scoreboard and more.
+It is battery powered and waterproof for use anywhere.
+It now has a signal horn.
+This article is based on Lynn's observations and opinion.